 If your son is willing to keep his nose in a book for younger children, he will get all the practice he needs, simply because he is reading.
-Reading for enjoyment will advance his skills faster than powering through a book that is too hard for him.
-After all, that's how his classmates became good readers—mastering easy books and then moving on to harder ones.
-What you are giving your late bloomer is the gift of taking all the time he needs.
+Reading for enjoyment will advance his skills faster than powering through a book that's too hard for him.
+After all, that's how his classmates became good readers--mastering easy books and then moving on to harder ones.
+What you're giving your late bloomer is the gift of taking all the time he needs.

 And finally, don't stop reading aloud.
-Choose books that you think your son could read by himself.
-Spend time reading to him before he goes to bed, but stop when you get to the most exciting part in the chapter.
+Choose books you think your son could read by himself.
+Spend time reading to him before he goes to bed, but stop when you get to the most exciting part.
 Lay the book on his nightstand and let him know that it's now time for lights out.
 Except, of course, if he wants to finish the chapter on his own.

 Leave a comment!
 Is your boy a reluctant reader?
 Share your own stories about what worked for you.